This document describes tools for calibrating a Z endstop and for performing adjustments to bed leveling screws.

 Note, though, the accuracy of the Z endstop switch itself can be a limiting factor.
 If one is using Trinamic stepper motor drivers then consider enabling endstop phase detection to improve the accuracy of the switch.

-To perform a Z endstop calibration, home the printer, move the head to a position near the center of the bed, navigate to the OctoPrint terminal tab, and run:
+To perform a Z endstop calibration, home the printer, command the head to move to a Z position that is at least five millimeters above the bed (if it is not already), command the head to move to an XY position near the center of the bed, then navigate to the OctoPrint terminal tab and run:

 Then follow the steps described at

 actual distance between the nozzle and bed at the given location.
 Once